Monument to Viriathus (Zamora): History and description

-The statue is a work by Eduardo Barrón cast in bronze in Rome at Nelli's foundry in 1883; it was later bought by the Spanish State.
+The statue was the work of Eduardo Barrón.
+It is cast in bronze and was discovered in Rome at Nelli's foundry in 1883, it was later bought by the Spanish State.

 The leading statue of the sculptural ensemble represents a standing and almost naked full-body figure of Viriathus, with his right arm extended in attitude of rallying his troops, while the left forearm holds a tunic and the left hand grabs a sheathed sword below the level of an abnormally long handle (creating a phallic perception from certain angles).

 The statue stands 2-metre high and its bronze base reads terror romanorum ("terror of the Romans"), an epithet for Viriathus attributed to the Orosius' chronicles.
 The statue and the quadrangular base stand on a granite pedestal taken from Torrefrades, one of the pretenders claimed to be the Viriatho's birthplace.
 The granite block features a battering ram emerging from its front side, cast in bronze in 1903.

 Failing to undergo a proper ceremony of inauguration, the monument was casually unveiled by transients on 12 January 1904.

 The monument, with Viriathus' posture identified as performing a Roman (fascist) salute, was embraced by the Falange as an icon during the Francoist dictatorship.